top of page

 • Your classroom teacher will share a sign-up form with you as in the past.

-• The official Parent Teacher Conference half-day is Thursday, March 7th.
-Conferences will be held throughout the week of March 4th.
+• Parent Teacher Conferences are Thursday, March 6, 2025.
+This is a non-attendance day for students.
+Conferences may also be held throughout the week of March 3rd-7th.

 • Conferences will be held via Zoom.